Course Detail (Course Description By Faculty)

 Additional course materials will be posted on Canvas.

-Essays, exams, and class participation.
+Short in-class quizzes, four assignments, participation, and a final exam.
 Cannot be taken pass/fail.
 Will give provisional grades to non-Booth students, but not early final grades.

 • Allow Provisional Grades (For joint degree and non-Booth students only)